-In today's rapidly evolving technological landscape, the concept of the 'Digital Twin' has emerged as a ground-breaking innovation that combines the power of Building Information Modelling (BIM) and the Internet of Things (IoT) to create a dynamic virtual representation of physical assets and processes.
-This article aims to explore the intricacies of the Digital Twin and sheds light on its emergence, Advantagesapplications and future prospects.
+In today's rapidly evolving technological landscape, the concept of the ‚Digital Twin‘ has emerged as a ground-breaking innovation that utilises the power of the Building Information Modeling (BIM) and the Internet of Things (IoT) to create a dynamic virtual representation of physical assets and processes.
+This article aims to explore the intricacies of the Digital Twin and sheds light on its creation, Advantages, applications and future prospects.

 What is a digital twin?